erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 ## What are Policies?

 A policy is "the what" defined by using mechanisms.
-A policy is your program or application.
+A policy is the program or application.
 Policies are fully decoupled from mechanism implementation.

 ### Defining Policies

-An example policy using add, propGet, propSet and getElemById mechanisms.
+An example policy using add, propGet (also p$), propSet and getElemById (also e$) mechanisms.

 in Javascript (function-ish)

+    // we are leaning towards this syntax
     M.propSet( "value", M.getElemById( "result" ),
       M.add(
         M.propGet( "value", M.getElemById( "left" ) ),